Bernoulli grip: Applications

 Commercially available Bernoulli grips are commonly used to handle rigid sheet like material such as silicon wafers in circuit board manufacturing, or photovoltaic cell components.
 Since the grip is contactless, this form of gripping lends itself to handling sterile material to prevent chemical and/or biological contamination.
 Research has been done into using Bernoulli grippers to transport sample sheet foodstuffs in a food processing context, although this work found difficulties as the flexible foods would vibrate against the gripper, deforming and alternately blocking the gripper and/or being blown away from the airway.
+However, the addition of an anti-vibration grid to the gripper design allowed the use of this technology for grasping textile objects.
+Further, the surface of the anti-vibration grid was optimized to increase the lifting force and completely remove the vibration of the grasping material.

-The Bernoulli grip is also being investigated as a non-contact adhesion mechanism for wall climbing robots.
+The Bernoulli grip is also being investigated as a non-contact adhesion mechanism for wall-climbing robots.